Music of the Marvel Cinematic Universe: "Making It Up As We Go Along"

 The episode "On a Very Special Episode..." of WandaVision features an original theme song written by Kristen-Anderson Lopez and Robert Lopez, which the composers thought was their favorite song that they wrote for the series since they grew up in the 1980s.
 Lopez felt the "craft of theme songwriting peaked in the '80s", with the themes being "longer... touchy-feely ballads".
 This was the style they chose to emulate with "Making it Up as We Go Along", and since the theme songs of the era were longer, it allowed the couple to "land the emotion of it".
 Lopez added it was easy for them to find those emotions because he and Anderson-Lopez have children the same age as Wanda and Vision's in the episode and they were also "trying to make things work even as the world kind of crumbles around us".
-It features musical nods to the theme songs of Growing Pains ("As Long as We Got Each Other" by B. J. Thomas and Jennifer Warnes) and Family Ties ("Without Us" by Johnny Mathis and Deniece Williams).
+It features musical nods to the theme songs of Growing Pains ("As Long As We Got Each Other" by B. J. Thomas and Jennifer Warnes) and Family Ties ("Without Us" by Johnny Mathis and Deniece Williams).
 Lopez and Anderson-Lopez said they were channeling 1980s rock and pop singers for the song, such as Michael McDonald, Kris Kristofferson, Huey Lewis, and Taylor Dayne.
 The song originally did not include "WandaVision" as a lyric, but it was added as the ending of the song after encouragement from Marvel to include it.

 "Let's Keep It Going"

 The episode "All-New Halloween Spooktacular!" of WandaVision features an original theme song written by Kristen-Anderson Lopez and Robert Lopez and performed by Anderson-Lopez and riot grrrl artist Kathleen Hanna, which Anderson-Lopez felt having Hanna perform on the track added "this incredible authenticity" to it.
 The composers found the 1990s to be the most challenging era to write a theme song for due to them both being at college during that decade when they did not have a television.
 The song went through three different sets of lyrics and was an alternative punk rock track that was similar to "Boss of Me" by They Might Be Giants, the theme song for Malcolm in the Middle, since a lot of theme songs in the 1990s were punk rock.
 Since the episode shows things beginning to unravel for Wanda, the couple wanted the theme song to also have "an element of chaos, and unraveling, and a feeling of, sort of, alienation" to it.
-The composers of the song found the 1990s to be the most challenging era to write a theme song for due to them both being at college during that decade when they did not have a television.